2010-01-01

 Your lower self is Yggr.
 Yggr means 'the terrible one'.
 Yggdrasil comes from yggr's drasill: the horse of Yggr.

 You have to hang yourself (symbolically), you have to die on the tree of worlds.
 And when you come back, your are no longer Yggr, but the manifestation of Óðinn.
 You come back as a Nar.
-See: Nar.
 You will be death for your family, your tribe or nation.
 And you will be a member of the Einherjar, the one and only army of Óðinn Atriðr Sigtyr (Odinn the lord of victory who rides to battle).

 Yggdrasil is a very violent path, not intended for sissies.
 By climbing the tree-of-worlds you challenge your most primitive and basic fears and you simply devour them.
 If you have a living soul, you should realize, that you are the devouring fire.
 There is nothing that can stop you.